Year Released: 1995

 I almost forgot about this obscure parody anime.

 For a while, I’ve been finding some shorter works to watch and review on Iridium Eye.
-I figured revisiting a little anime OVA that I saw as a teenager on a whim would be a nice way to add some content on my tiny movie/anime/documentary/obscure film review blog.
+I figured revisiting a little anime OVA that I saw as a teenager on a whim would be a nice way to add some content to my tiny movie/anime/documentary/obscure film review blog.

 Sailor Victory takes place on an Earth-like planet called Tatsu Asuka.
 There are robot crimes happening in Mikado City which is on said planet.
 However, they are often stopped by the all-female superhero team known as Sailor Victory.
 Yes, they start out as a quintet that wears sailor suits as one can guess by the name, the DVD cover, and from a certain series that isn’t parodied as much as you would expect.
-The Central Police Force become useless in dealing with these threats and their commissioner even falls under the influence of the malevolent Queen Margarita.
+The Central Police Force becomes useless in dealing with these threats and their commissioner even falls under the influence of the malevolent Queen Margarita.
 It’s up to the Sailor Victory team with their giant ninja robots to save Mikado City.

 Let me tell you straight away as you may have guessed from a certain sentence in my last paragraph: It’s not as big of a Sailor Moon parody as one would guess.
 There are some elements like the sailor fuku uniforms, an all-girl team, girl power hoopla, Queen Margarita who is an OBVIOUS Queen Beryl lampoon, and in the Japanese version, the nerdy girl Shizuka is played by Aya Hisakawa AKA Ami Mizuno/Sailor Mercury herself.
-Sailor Victory is more of a parody of mecha, superhero tropes, and a tiny bit of tokusatsu thrown in, so there isn’t a lot of magical girl elements there.
+Sailor Victory is more of a parody of mecha, superhero tropes, and a tiny bit of tokusatsu thrown in, so there aren’t a lot of magical girl elements there.

-The animation while certainly showing it’s 90s aesthetics has aged decently.
+The animation while certainly showing its 90s aesthetics has aged decently.
 It’s not going to impress Hayao Miyazaki or Yoshitoshi ABe anytime soon, but there’s a surprising amount of fluidity to the fight scenes and comedic moments.
-There are even some subtle moments of detail like how in one brief close up, one can see Kiyomi’s eyes through her swirly glasses that typically obscure them.
+There are even some subtle moments of detail like how in one brief close-up, one can see Kiyomi’s eyes through her swirly glasses that typically obscure them.
 I thought that was a nice subtle touch there.
-Yes, there are speed lines and dramatic still shots, but they only add to the parody values and there isn’t as much reused footage as one would expect most of the time especially for the genres they’re making fun of.
+Yes, there are speed lines and dramatic still shots, but they only add to the parody values and there isn’t as much reused footage as one would expect most of the time, especially for the genres they’re making fun of.

 Sailor Victory has a fun cast of characters.
 There’s Kiyomi Arai, who’s this errand girl for the Central Police Force.
 At work, she’s fetching coffee and tea for her lazy superiors while internally wanting to strangle any of them for their sexist treatment of her.
 She’s quite fiery and brash which really shows during combat.
 Mika Kato is a delivery girl who tends to be calm and rational, but she has a subtle need to be first whenever the team gets into a fight and has a penchant for taunting enemies when she has the advantage.
 Mami Shimura is this very ditzy girl who is obsessed with eating sweets and playing video games.
 She’s quite klutzy and doesn’t have a clue when it comes to big dangerous moments.
-Shizuka Nakamoto is this genius who invents all of the equipment who tends to be meek, but she has a secret snarky side which shows up whenever she ends up being right.
+Shizuka Nakamoto is this genius who invents all of the equipment and tends to be meek, but she has a secret snarky side that shows up whenever she ends up being right.
 The de facto leader is Reiko Takagi who takes credit for Shizuka’s inventions, always has to make a dramatic pep talk speech much to the dismay of the rest of the team, and she is obsessed with beauty so much that she’d make the entire Disney Princess roster get douche chills.

 I will say that watching Sailor Victory as an adult was a lot funnier than I expected.
 While the Japanese version had some decently funny moments, I have to say that the English version was way more humorous.
 The usage of some meta-humor and tons of zingers make this really work.
 Watching Sailor Victory was sort of like watching a PG-13 Shinesman with some of the dialogue and some innuendos thrown in.
 Scott Houle and Coastal deserve a medal for their work on the English dub.
 Tracy Dinwiddie just nails it as Reiko with her vocal inflections and recontextualizing her delivery as Kyoko in this OVA was way too perfect.
 Tamara Burnham Mercer does an amazing job playing this brash tomboyish character Kiyomi.
 What makes her performance even more hilarious in hindsight is that both Kiyomi and Shinesman Salmon Pink both work at places where they end up fetching coffee for male co-workers while hating it (for good reasons), yet they are able to beat the crap out of any bad guys out there.
 I was really impressed with Pamela Weidner playing the spoiled Mami and her android counterpart AKA Annie.
 She uses two different voices as the real Mami talks in a sugary high-pitched and girly tone while Annie has an uppity Mid-Atlantic alto as she incorporates Reiko’s personality in her hardware, and I thought that this was two separate people voicing the characters.
-Some YouTube commenters even thought that Annie sounded like Rarity from My Little Pony: Friendship is Magic while thinking it was her voice actress which it wasn’t the case.
+Some YouTube commenters even thought that Annie sounded like Rarity from My Little Pony: Friendship is Magic while thinking it was her voice actress which wasn’t the case.

 Much like my thoughts on Shinesman, I loved the humor and English dialogue.
 Here’s a highlight reel of some of the quotes.